-Individuals who are interested in applying must submit the following materials:
+Individuals who are interested in attending the Diagnostic School must submit the following materials as their application:

 - A CV, no more than 4 pages

-- A brief, 500 word statement on why they want to attend, how they plan to utilize the training, and how their career will benefit by attending.
+- A brief, 500 word statement on why you want to attend, how you plan to utilize the training, and how your career will benefit by attending.

-- A 1 page case study illustrating how diagnostic testing made a definitive diagnosis for a patient with a primary immune deficiency or immune dysregulatory disorder, or was used to guide therapy.
-The 1 page case report should include pertinent clinical and laboratory information, along with any flow or genetic data or figures.
+- A 1 page case study, with a capsule summary of the case at the top.
+Your case study should illustrate how diagnostic testing made a definitive diagnosis for a patient with a primary immune deficiency or immune dysregulatory disorder, or was used to guide therapy.
+The one page case report should include pertinent clinical and laboratory information, along with any flow or genetic data or figures.

 - FOR FELLOWS/RESIDENTS ONLY- A letter of recommendation from a current faculty member.